Change Management vs Continuous Improvement: Which is best for you?Michael Cousins

 - Improve business performance

-You can read more about this in our article: Continuous Improvement: How do I create a culture of continuous improvement?
+You can read more about this in the article: What is Continuous Improvement?
+A Simple Guide

 What are the Pros of Implementing a Continuous Improvement Strategy?

 There are many benefits of implementing continuous improvement in your organisation.
-Gaining an overview of all your business processes is an important one, as is reducing costs and increasing efficiency but also:
+Gaining an overview of all your business processes can be one, as is reducing costs and increasing efficiency but also:

 - Improving quality